The Kingdom of God Is Within You: With other nonviolent activists

 In 1894, The Kingdom of God is Within You inspired the soldier Arthur St. John to become a pacifist.
 It also had a great effect upon James Bevel, a major 1960s strategist of the civil rights movement.
 After reading the book while serving in the U.S. Navy, Bevel came to the conclusion that he would be unable to kill another person.
 He thereafter sought and was granted an honorable discharge, and entered a seminary for religious training.

 Importance of Jesus' words

 "The Kingdom of God is Within You" is the key phrase in Luke 17:21 which furthers the idea of nonviolence.
 Jesus said, "for, behold, the kingdom of God is within you" in response to the Pharisees asking when the Kingdom of God will come.
-The saying has numerous explanations including that enlightenment is within you, in your heart, and your spark of God has always been there.
+The saying has numerous explanations including that enlightenment is within oneself, in one's heart, and one's spark of God has always been there.
 Therefore only a nonviolent, peaceful nature will result in nonviolent, peaceful, Kingdom of God outcomes.